Marig

 Trade is the lifeblood of Marig.
 Ships, sailors and cargos are continually coursing through this active, bustling city.
 When the work day is done, however, the taverns fill with dockhands, mariners, fishermen and colorful locals.
 Something is always going on in this city and any typical evening will echo with the sounds of rowdy taverns and drunken parties.
 A few times a year, the city unites in celebration.

-By far, the largest celebration in the city of Marig is the Sea Festival.
-This week long festival, held during the early spring, involves a mock wedding ceremony in which the Harbor Master marries the sea (the Sea Goddess Zathunar) and an elaborate custom of giving one's ship to the Sea in effigy to appease her hunger is carried out by many ships’ captains.
+By far, the largest celebration in the city of Marig is the Marriage Festival of Sithlar.
+This week long festival, held on the second Sithlarsday in the month of Plowing, involves a mock wedding ceremony in which the Harbor Master marries the sea (the Sea Goddess Sithlar) and an elaborate custom of giving one's ship to the Sea in effigy to appease her hunger is carried out by many ships’ captains.
 During this festival, the markets are open all day and into the evening, adding to the revelry.

 All the city's entertainers perform classic plays and skits about sea-related heroes and their quests.
 Tales are told of adventures and of great storms.
 Romantic stories of doomed relatiohships between sea and land folk are another common theme.
 Many people dress in costumes relating to the sea for the week.
 Masks are often worn.
 For the wealthy, this is a time to show off and parade in their latest finery.
 For the poor and middle class, it is a time to pack a picnic basket and row to a favorite small island and enjoy a day or two of relaxation.